ShaneCurcuru/mutualaidarlington.org/index.md

 # Neighbors Helping Neighbors in Arlington, MA

 Welcome to our new site, designed to connect our neighbors with the many awesome volunteer groups here in Arlington, MA.
-Volunteers needed to help coordinate, communicate, and code!
+[Volunteers needed](https://github.com/ShaneCurcuru/mutualaidarlington.org/blob/master/CONTRIBUTING.md) to help coordinate, communicate, and code this website!

 ## Quick Resources

-A temporary list of key local resources, all official or vetted sites.
+A temporary list of key local resources, all official or vetted sites - this will be expanded with links to all the major local volunteer groups soon, as well as guides for how to ask for help.

 | [Government Sites](#government-sites) | [Science Resources](#science-resources) |
 | [Facebook Groups](#facebook-groups) | [Need Your Help](#need-your-help)! |